Expert design advice, information, and tips all about house painting, written by a professional painter and decorator.

 - Tape off the treads with masking tape if you are not comfortable cutting (or edging) with a brush.

-- Paint 2 coats with a high quality enamel trim paint.
+- Paint two coats with a high-quality enamel trim paint.
 Use a quality sash brush (as shown in pic).
 Satin will blend well with the satin treads.
 The color is up to you, but you should pick an off-white that matches other trim in your house, or you can make a statement with a darker color as well.